 The Best Places to Eat in New York City

-The Shake Shack –– Madison Square Park is my favorite location because of the ambiance (hello outdoor lights!), but there are locations throughout the city– Yummy hamburgers, fries, and shakes at a cheap price.
+The Shake Shack in Madison Square Park is my favorite location because of the ambiance (hello outdoor lights!), but there are locations throughout the city.
+You’ll find really yummy hamburgers, fries, and delicious shakes at a cheap price.
 The Concrete Jungle is my favorite shake!

-Chelsea Market — aside from the fun and unique shops, Chelsea Market has a lot of fun food options as well.
+Aside from the fun and unique decor and gift shops, Chelsea Market has a lot of fun food options as well.